-I somehow completely missed the boat on this series.
+I somehow completely missed the boat on The Mortal Instruments series.
 The third one came out about two weeks ago and they’ve all been on the NYTimes best-seller; yet, I was hardly aware of them until two weeks ago when Kayla said, “YOU MUST READ THESE BOOKS.”
 And because she has kindly read every book I’ve forced on her, I figured I could return the favor.
 Once she told me about them, I started seeing them or hearing about them everywhere.
 Of course.

 There were so many things that made me think I wouldn’t like this book: lots of made up terms, vampires, werewolves, and fairies.
 The covers also didn’t really appeal to me – they looked so dark and weird that I never really gave them a second look.

 And yet, as you could probably guess, I loved City of Bones.
 Like, kept having to shut off the CDs to text Kayla and say, “I will give you my first born child for telling me about this book.”

 Clary is a fifteen-year-old girl living in NYC with her mother (Jocelyn); one night, while at a dance club with her best friend Simon, she sees three teenagers lure a fourth teen into a utility closet and then kill him.
 Except the teen’s body disappears.
 And when Simon, sent by Clary to get a security guard, shows back up, neither he or the guard can see the other three teenagers, even though Clary can see them perfectly.